chrillek/CSS-for-Markdown/Using CSS.md

 ## What about colors?

 The preceding samples used named colors.
 While that might seem natural (at least for English speaking people), it is a bit awkward.
 What if you want a particular type of light green with a blue tint?
 It would be a challenge to even come up with a single english word to describe that color.
 And you couldn't be sure that your browser (or any browser) understands what you mean.
 Therefore, you can also specify colors by three hexadecimal digits like `#fff` (for white) or `#f00` (for a dark red) or by six of them (`#ffffff` or `#ff0000`).
-These values represent values for red, green and blue components.
+These hexadecimal numbers represent values for red, green and blue components.
 So instead of going with the `lightgrey` understood by browsers, you might want to use `#eee` which is more a dirty white.

 Other ways to specify colors are using `rgb(red, green, blue)` where the values in parenthesis are numbers between 0 and 255 or `hsl(hue, lightness, saturation)`.
 [MDN describes these variants in an article on `color` values.](https://developer.mozilla.org/de/docs/Web/CSS/color_value)